digitcrusher/Skakun/doc/core/tty/stateful.md

 doesn't display colors or undercurls.
 You may and *should* also use this table to vary the behaviour of your code to provide the most suitable visuals, if you are a plugin developer or just a tinkerer.

+## Events and queries

+    events = tty.read_events()
+    for _, event in ipairs(events) do
+      event.type
+      event.button, event.alt, event.ctrl, event.shift
+      event.text
+      event.x, event.y
+    end

+Reads in all pending data from the terminal, passes it to `tty.input_parser` and returns an array of extracted events. `event.type` is one of (button) `'press'`, `'repeat'`, `'release'`, (text) `'paste'` or (mouse) `'move'`.
+For button events `event.button` is the name of the key or mouse button - see `tty.buttons` for a full list.
+The `event.alt`, `event.ctrl` and `event.shift` booleans signify whether the given modifier was pressed during the event and are present in all types of events for now. `event.x` and `event.y` mark the on-grid destination/location of the mouse pointer and are present in mouse movement and mouse button events.

+    tty.input_parser

+An *input parser* is an object that has a method named `feed`, which consumes one string of data read from the terminal, and parses and returns as many events as possible from its internal feed buffer.
+The default input parser is `core.tty.input_parser` but switches to `core.tty.linux.kbd` or `core.tty.freebsd.kbd` at initialization if possible.

+    promise = tty.query(question, answer_regex)

+Sends off a query (`question` to be exact) and jumps.
+(This is called asynchronous I/O.)

+    answer = promise()

+Forces evaluation of the promise we've been made above by continously reading in data from the terminal and trying to find a match for the `answer_regex` we gave it earlier, until `tty.timeout` seconds have passed since the last byte read.
+Returns the captures for the match (see `string.match`) or nothing if timed out.
+The result is memoized.
+Note that the terminal's reply will stay in the input buffer, if you don't evaluate the promise.

+    promise1 = tty.getflag(capname, [term])
+    promise2 = tty.getnum(capname, [term])
+    promise3 = tty.getstr(capname, [term])
+    bool, int, string = promise1(), promise2(), promise3()

+An asynchronous extension of `core.tty.system`'s terminfo query functions, which utilizes the XTGETTCAP feature that some terminals provide.

 ## Screen contents and cursor movement